tiongMax/Leetcode/DSA/README.md

 # Leetcode tips and question compilation

 ## Array
+### Rotated:
+- 1752 - We can loop through the array twice instead of explicitly creating a new array of size 2n.

 ## Prefix sum:
 - 1422 - We can use the total numbers of 0 instead of finding the prefix sum.